teurajarvi/user-management-api/README.md

 ### Backend
 - RESTful API endpoints for user management
-- File-based storage using JSON
+- File-based storage using JSON (Although the initial dataset contains more fields, this application uses a schemaless data store (a JSON file), so the data provided through the API includes fewer fields.
+The structure is intentionally kept flexible, and only the relevant fields used by the application are included in each entry.)
 - Input validation with Express Validator
 - Comprehensive error handling
 - CORS support